subotkevic/videl/README.md

 # Vegeta
-Vegeta is a frontend framework based on Vue2 and Bulma CSS framework.
+Vegeta is a set of Vue2 components for Bulma CSS framework.